Introduction: CFDs – Contract For Differences

 Direct Market Access (DMA)

-If you are looking to trade or scalp the market aggressively it is essential to have direct access to the Order Book.
+If you are looking to trade or scalp the market aggressively it could be useful to have direct access to the Order Book.
 DMA trading offers exact exchange prices, and allows traders to see market depth.
 This helps to give a clearer picture of the market for the stock and avoids the market maker situation.

 DMA trading is usually available on the leading exchanges but clients may have to pay additional costs such as exchange fees and sometimes slightly higher commissions.